 d) The impurities are both absorbed by, and enmeshed in, the conglomerated particles of the calcium carbonate precipitated by the reaction of the carbon dioxide and calcium hydroxide.

-e) This calcium carbonate entraps wax, gums, polysaccharides, colorants and ash and also destroys the invert sugars.
+e) This calcium carbonate entraps wax, gums, polysaccharides, colorants, and ash and also destroys the invert sugars.
 This precipitate that contains most of the impurities from the sugar solution is removed in the process in the succeeding filtration processes.

 Carbonation Process Description

-a) The process consists of adding slurry of calcium hydroxide into the raw melt solution in liming tank to increase the pH to 10.5 – 11.
+a) The process consists of adding slurry of calcium hydroxide into the raw melt solution in a liming tank to increase the pH to 10.5 – 11.

 c) Generally the carbonation process consists of two no’s of carbonators working in series as 1st carbonator and 2nd

-d) The limed liquor from the liming tank flows transfer to first carbonator tank where scrubbed Carbon Dioxide gas drawn from Boiler flue gas after dilution is admitted to react with lime in the limed liquor to form calcium carbonate.
+d) The limed liquor from the liming tank flows transfer to the first carbonator tank where scrubbed Carbon Dioxide gas drawn from the Boiler flue gas after dilution is admitted to react with lime in the limed liquor to form calcium carbonate.

 e) The CO2 addition will be controlled according to the carbonated liquor pH.

-g) The carbonated liquor passing from 1st carbonator to second carbonator.
+g) The carbonated liquor passing from 1st carbonator to the second carbonator.
 The pH of 2nd carbonated liquor tank comes is 8.2-8.4 and amount of 15 – 25 % of carbon dioxide gassing is carried out in the second carbonator tank.

-j) Boiler flue gas is used as source of CO2 requirement for this carbonation process and the concentration CO2 gas is about 12-14% in scrubbed flue gases.
+j) Boiler flue gas is used as a source of CO2 requirement for this carbonation process and the concentration CO2 gas is about 12-14% in scrubbed flue gases.

 l) Clarified melt from the carbonation system will be subjected to 2nd decolonization process.